ipython/ipython/README.rst

    $ python -m IPython

-Or see the `developement installation docs
+Or see the `development installation docs
 <http://ipython.readthedocs.io/en/latest/install/install.html#installing-the-development-version>`_
 for the latest revision on read the docs.